djvill/elan-file-checkers/README.md

 N.B.
 As of version 1.4.1, this repository includes [Praat](https://www.fon.hum.uva.nl/praat/), which is open-source software distributed under the [GNU General Public License](https://www.fon.hum.uva.nl/praat/manual/License.html).

-## Why an Elan file checker?
+## Why a transcription checker?

-In short, this app is a **quality control tool that closes the gap between Elan and LaBB-CAT**, catching issues that originate in Elan before they cause downstream havoc in LaBB-CAT.
+In short, this app is a **quality control tool that closes the gap between transcription programs and LaBB-CAT**, catching issues that originate in transcriptions before they cause downstream havoc in LaBB-CAT.

-Elan is a free, flexible software tool for annotating linguistic data.
+This is especially true for transcriptions created in Elan, a free, flexible software tool for annotating linguistic data.
 LaBB-CAT is a tool for storing, searching, and manipulating linguistic corpora that accepts multiple file types, including Elan files.
 The flexibility of both Elan and LaBB-CAT can lead to a suboptimal situation for quality control and reproducibility.
 For example:

 - Elan allows users to name tiers and speakers however they wish.
 In turn, LaBB-CAT allows the user to merge or rename speaker records, which may be necessary to ensure conformity to corpus conventions; the resulting disagreement between LaBB-CAT's version of a file and the original file can create major issues if the file is re-uploaded somewhere down the line (e.g., to add topic-tagged tiers).